How to Interpret Biblical Prophecy

 We all have preconceived notions.
 It is impossible to read anything including the Bible without preconceived notions affecting what we think of what we are reading, what it is about, and what it means to our lives.

 Hermeneutics are rules we use to identify those preconceived notions so that we can use or disregard these notions.
 It is impossible to lose them, but one can with a great deal of effort change them.
-Our preconceived notions are built of our memories, our life experience, and our general knowledge, because of this, any holes in our memories, life experiences, or general knowledge (particularly Biblical History) will cause us to make serious errors in interpretation.
+Our preconceived notions are built on our memories, our life experiences, and our general knowledge, because of this, any holes in our memories, life experiences, or general knowledge (particularly Biblical History) will cause us to make serious errors in interpretation.

 General Rules for any Passage